 First things first: You need to get organized.
-Although many of us spend days outfitting our offices with the right furniture and tools of the trade, that effort often only serves as window dressing to a digital life that’s an absolute mess.
+Many of us spend days outfitting our offices with the right furniture and tools of the trade.
+However, that effort often only serves as window dressing to a digital life that’s an absolute mess.
 Digitizing your notes and investing in a solid file storage service can make all the difference when you’re trying to gather your thoughts to meet a critical deadline.
-Note-taking apps likeEvernote and OneNote are lifesavers, and digital file storage services including Dropbox and Google Drive are indispensable for staying in sync across a variety of devices.
+Note-taking apps like Evernote and OneNote are lifesavers, and digital file storage services like Shoeboxed, Dropbox and Google Drive are indispensable for staying in sync across a variety of devices.

-Shed a Little Light
+Shed a little light

-It’s easy to flip on a ceiling light and struggle through its harsh glow, but a few strategically placed lamps, along with some smart bulbs, can turn even a boring room into an island of inspiration.
+It’s easy to flip on a ceiling light and struggle through its harsh glow.
+However, a few strategically placed lamps and some smart bulbs, can turn a boring room into an island of inspiration.
 Studies have shown that different color temperatures in lighting can have powerful effects on mood and focus.
 Today’s smart bulbs such as the Philips Hue and Sengled LED bulbs allow you to use an app to quickly dim or turn off the light without getting up from your seat.
-Their always-on internet connection can even turn the lightbulbs into a non-intrusive notification system: Pair your smart lights with a service such as Stringify or IFTTT, and a graceful flash or pulse of color can notify you of a new message or an important deadline, keeping you informed even when your phone isn’t nearby.
+Their always-on internet connection can even turn the lightbulbs into a non-intrusive notification system.
+Pairing your smart lights with a service like Stringify or IFTT keeps you informed even when your phone isn’t nearby.

-Get into the Groove
+Get into the groove

-Lights can go a long way to getting your head in the right space, but nothing can help you focus quite like the right ambient sound—or the lack thereof, depending upon your preferences.
-Noise-cancellingBluetooth headphones are an excellent option to consider if you need quiet while you work.
+Lights can go a long way to getting your head in the right space.
+However, nothing can help you focus quite like the right ambient sound—or the lack thereof, depending upon your preferences.
+Noise-cancelling Bluetooth headphones are an excellent option to consider if you need quiet while you work.
 But if music is your muse, no home office is complete without a great sound system to get the blood flowing.

 Wireless home audio systems from companies like Sonos and Klipsch are a fantastic choice, with many offering connections from your turntable or even your cable box.
 When you rattle the walls with a few great tunes, you never know what ideas might shake loose on a typical Tuesday afternoon.

-One of the best benefits of these tech add-ons is that you can control them while you’re away from your office.
+One great thing about these tech add-ons is that you can control them while you’re away from your office.
 Smart home hubs allow you to turn off the lights or lock the door after you’ve left in a hurry or forgot to do it.
-They can also be connected to a security system so you can keep an eye on your workspace when you’re not there.
+You can connect these tools to a security system so that you can keep an eye on your workspace when you’re not there.
 From adding wireless sensors to the windows to placing a Wi-Fi camera in the corner (inside and outside), it’s wise to set up a ring of security around your home office just as you would in other areas of your home.

-A weekend project and a small investment can go a long way to turning a vanilla workspace into a productivity powerhouse.
-The next time you’re at the gadget store or talking with your internet service provider, ask to see the latest connected home products and dream up a plan to upgrade your home office and make it smart.
+A small investment can go a long way to turning a vanilla workspace into a productivity powerhouse.
+The next time you’re at the gadget store or talking with your internet service provider, ask to see the latest connected home products to upgrade your home office of the future.
 It’s one more step toward leaving the competition in the dust.